Part 1. How to Deploy Your App

 bash

-You should also save a local copy of this script in ch1/ec2-user-data-script/user-data.sh, so you can reference it later.
-This Bash script will do the following when the EC2 instance boots:
+This user data script will do the following when the EC2 instance boots:

 2Write the sample app code to a file called app.js.
-This is the same Node.js code you saw earlier in the blog post, with one difference, as described next.
+This is the same Node.js code you saw earlier in the blog post, with one difference, as described in (3).

 3The only difference from the sample app code you saw earlier is that this code defaults to listening on port 80 instead of 8080, as that’s the port you opened up in the security group.

 4Run the app using node app.js, just like you did on your own computer.
-The only difference is the use of nohup and ampersand (&), which allows the app to run permanently in the background, while the Bash script itself can exit.
+Note the use of ampersand (&), which runs the app in the background, so it doesn’t block the user data script from exiting, and nohup ("no hangup"), which ensures the app keeps running even after the user data script exits and the terminal session ends.

 Watch out for snakes: these examples have several problems